willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 ### How to approve or reject a ‘pending approval’ message

-If you have the Organizational Messages Approver Microsoft Entra role as described above, you can review and approve or reject messages from your colleagues that are in the ‘pending approval’ state.
+If you have the Organizational Messages Approver Microsoft Entra role as described previously, you can review and approve or reject messages from your colleagues that are in the ‘pending approval’ state.
 To approve or reject a ‘pending approval’ message:

 1. Filter Status to **Pending approval**.